baldurk/renderdoc/docs/python_api/ui_extensions.rst

 .. figure:: ../imgs/python_ext/Step2.png

-    Python extension showing the current draw's breadcrumbs
+    Python extension showing the current action's breadcrumbs

 Calling onto replay thread
 --------------------------

 So far this has worked well, but we're only using information available on the UI thread.
-A good amount of useful information is cached on the UI thread including the current pipeline state and drawcalls, but for some work we might want to call into the underlying analysis functions.
+A good amount of useful information is cached on the UI thread including the current pipeline state and actions, but for some work we might want to call into the underlying analysis functions.
 When we do this we must do it on the replay thread to avoid blocking the UI if the analysis work takes a long time.

 This can get quite complex so we will do something very simple, in the message box callback that we created earlier instead of displaying the message box immediately we will first figure out the minimum and maximum values for the current depth output or first colour output and display that.